sagemath/trac_to_gh/Issue 8466.md

 # Issue 8466: include the document "Sage and Coding Theory" in the classification "Sage HOWTOs"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8466

 Original creator: mvngu